sleepymustache/basic/README.md

 ### CSV

 The CSV class ensures that all records are properly escaped and allows you to easily manipulate data inside of a CSV file.

-	$c = new \CSV\Document();
+	$c = new \Module\CSV\Document();
 	$data = array(
 		'George',
 		'Washington'
 	);
 	$c->add($data);

-	// Saves to the filesystem
+	// Saves to the file system
 	$c->save('presidents.csv');

 	// OR

-	// Sends the file to the browser, does not save to the filesystem
+	// Sends the file to the browser, does not save to the file system
 	$c->show();

 ### Debugging

 The *Debug* static class allows you to debug on-screen, via email, or by logging to a database.

-	$db = \DB\DB::getInstance();
+	$db = \Module\DB\DB::getInstance();
 	\Sleepy\Debug::out($db);

 ### File System Database (class.fsdb.php)

 Sometimes using a database is overkill.
 A simple solution is to use the *FSDB*.
 It is very simple and does not allow complex queries, however it is fast, easy to use, and requires no setup, except checking that proper permissions are set.

 	$fruit = new stdClass();

 	$fruit->name = "Apple";
 	$fruit->color = "Red";
 	$fruit->texture = "Crispy";
 	$fruit->price = 0.50;

-	$db = new \FSDB\Connection();
+	$db = new \Module\FSDB\Connection();

 	$db->insert('fruit', $fruit);
 	$data = $db->select('fruit', 'name', 'Apple');